Getting started¶

 uv pip install -r requirements.txt

-Step 3: Set up MySQL
+Step 3: Set up MySQL¶

-Create the database and a user for Dead Simple Search:
+Create a database and a user:

 CREATE DATABASE IF NOT EXISTS deadsimplesearch